ron2015schmitt/Mathematiques-old/README.md

 (or cut and paste into an existing makefile).

-# USING THE COOLL LIBRARY
+# USING THE mātricks LIBRARY

-To use the COOLL library you need to include the library file `cooll.hpp` and link to the `libcooll.a` library file.
+To use the mātricks library you need to include the library file `cooll.hpp` and link to the `libmatricks.a` library file.
 See the following files for examples

 ```bash